The Writing King Your Ethical Ghostwriter. Your Story, Done Right.

 Why memoir is its own thing

 Most ghostwriters who advertise “we do memoir” are actually business book ghostwriters who occasionally take memoir projects.
-That is fine for some authors and wrong for others. my memoir process The specifics below will help you tell which kind of writer you are talking to in the consultation, and whether the match is right for your project.
+That is fine for some authors and wrong for others.
+You can read my memoir process for comparison.
+The specifics below will help you tell which kind of writer you are talking to in the consultation, and whether the match fits your project.

 What to evaluate first: actual memoir work in their portfolio

-Ask to see the memoirs they have actually written.
+Ask to see the memoirs they have written.
 Not business books with personal anecdotes.
-Not “as told to” projects where they functioned as an editor.
-Memoir projects with the writer’s name attached, or where the author has given permission for the writer to discuss the project.
-If the writer has done one or two memoirs, ask what they learned.
-If they have done none, the project will be their training run on memoir as a form, which may or may not be acceptable depending on what you can tolerate.
+Not “as told to” projects where they worked as an editor.
+Memoirs with the writer’s name attached, or ones the author has given them permission to discuss.
+If the writer has done one or two, ask what they learned.
+If they have done none, your project is their training run on the form.
+Decide whether you can live with that.

-The portfolio question is not gatekeeping. a memoir project done right It is about whether the writer has done the actual work of capturing a specific human voice on emotionally significant material, which is different work from capturing a professional voice on business material.
-Both kinds of writing are honest crafts.
-The skills do not transfer automatically, and a writer who does business books beautifully may write a competent but flat memoir because the register they know is the professional one.
+The portfolio question is not gatekeeping.
+It asks whether the writer has done the work of capturing a specific human voice on emotionally significant material, as in this memoir project.
+That is different work from capturing a professional voice on business material.
+Both kinds of writing are honest crafts, and the skills do not transfer automatically.
+A writer who does business books beautifully can produce a competent, flat memoir, because the professional register is the one they know.

 Emotional safety in the interview process

-Memoir interviews go places business book interviews never go: the death of a parent, the marriage that ended, the decision you still regret, the relationship you cannot describe to anyone in your current life, the diagnosis that changed everything.
-A memoir writer who has done the work knows how to hold those conversations without making them harder than they need to be, knows when to pause, knows when to circle back later, and knows how to ask the next question without forcing the author past their actual comfort level.
+Memoir interviews go where business book interviews never go: the death of a parent, the marriage that ended, the decision you still regret, the relationship you cannot describe to anyone in your current life, the diagnosis that changed everything.
+A memoir writer who has done the work knows how to hold those conversations without making them harder than they need to be.
+They know when to pause, when to circle back later, and how to ask the next question without pushing the author past their comfort.

 Voice on a personal register

-The voice in a memoir is the author talking about their own life, not the author explaining a topic.
-The register is conversational, often with grief or humor or anger in it, sometimes all three within a paragraph.
-A writer who only has the professional register in their toolkit will produce a memoir that sounds like a business book with personal content, and the reader will feel the mismatch even if they cannot name it.
+The voice in a memoir is the author talking about their own life instead of explaining a topic.
+The register is conversational, often with grief or humor or anger in it, sometimes all three inside one paragraph.
+A writer who has only the professional register will produce a memoir that sounds like a business book with personal content.
+The reader will feel the mismatch even if they cannot name it.

 The relationships question that nobody warns you about

-Memoir runs at the same per-word rate as other ghostwriting at my practice, roughly one dollar per word for the full ghostwriting version.
-A typical memoir of sixty to eighty thousand words comes in at sixty to eighty thousand dollars.
-AI-assisted memoir runs at half that, which is feasible for memoir because the same labor split that works on business books works on memoir: transcripts, research summaries, and connective sections through the machine; voice work entirely human.
+Memoir runs at the same per-word rate as my other ghostwriting, roughly one dollar per word for the full version.
+A memoir of sixty to eighty thousand words comes in at sixty to eighty thousand dollars.
+AI-assisted memoir runs at half that.
+The same labor split that works on business books works here: transcripts, research summaries, and connective sections through the machine, and the voice work entirely human.

-Authors looking for memoir ghostwriting at substantially lower rates should be skeptical.
-The work is genuinely time-intensive, the interview hours are real, and the voice work cannot be rushed without producing the flat result memoir readers spot immediately.
-Writers offering memoir at twenty thousand dollars or below are either operating on assumptions that will not survive contact with your actual project, or they are not doing the work the price implies.
-The price is what the work costs, and the work is harder than business book ghostwriting, not easier.
+Be skeptical of memoir ghostwriting offered at much lower rates.
+The work is time-intensive, the interview hours are real, and rushing the voice work produces the flat result memoir readers spot immediately.
+Writers offering memoir at twenty thousand dollars or below are working on assumptions that will not survive your project, or they are not doing the work the price implies.
+The price is what the work costs, and this work is harder than business book ghostwriting.

-The positive signals are the opposite.
-The writer can name specific memoir projects, describe what they learned, walk through their interview process in detail, talk thoughtfully about the relationships question, and price the work at a level that reflects the actual labor.
-If the consultation produces those signals, you are talking to a writer who has done the work and knows what your project will require.
+The positive signals are the reverse.
+The writer names specific memoir projects and what they learned from them.
+They walk through their interview process in detail.
+They talk carefully about the relationships question.
+They price the work at a level that matches the labor.
+Get those signals in the consultation and you are talking to someone who has done this and knows what your project will take.

 The Guides That Get Your Book Written, Published, and Sold